JanWilczek/wolf-sound-blog/_posts/synthesis/android-wavetable-synthesizer/2022-09-11-view-model.md

 <img class="lazyload" data-src="{{ page.images | absolute_url | append: "/SynthesizerArchitecture.svg" }}" alt="Component diagram of the app">
 </div>

-_Figure {% increment listingId20220911 %}.
+_Figure {% increment figureId20220911 %}.
 Synthesizer app architecture._

 As you can see, `WavetableSynthesizerViewModel` depends on the `WavetableSynthesizer` interface.
 That allows us to decouple the Model and the ViewModel because the ViewModel will use the interface rather than a concrete implementation.

 That also allows us to write the `WavetableSynthesizerViewModel` class before we implement our Model!
-As you can see in Figure 1, we will create a `LoggingWavetableSynthesizer` that simply logs that its methods were called.
+As you can see in Figure 2, we will create a `LoggingWavetableSynthesizer` that simply logs that its methods were called.

 ## Wavetable Synthesizer Model Implementation

 We’ll start by defining the interface of our synthesizer:

-_Listing 1.
+_Listing {% increment listingId20220911 %}.
 WavetableSynthesizer interface._

 ```kotlin
 interface WavetableSynthesizer {